Long Ago, in Another Life

 Careers, Calling, and Motherhood

-“And we were in the San Fernando Valley for a few years, Pasadena for a number of more years, San Diego for about 15 years, and the last 20 years were in Santa Monica.
-So all urban settings, all in southern California, and none of those places did we choose, but all of them were great places to live.
-I was much busier as a housewife and a wife and an active member of a local church than I would have been if I had stayed less involved in the church and more involved in a career of my own, like teaching for instance, though it was kind of bittersweet when I realized that when I retired after only four years of teaching.
-When I retired from teaching, that was kind of the end of one of my life in a way.
+Earlier in life I was a teacher for 4 years, teaching 6th grade—which is my favorite age.
+I was much busier as a wife and an active member of a local church than I would have been if I had stayed less involved in the church and more involved in a career of my own, like teaching.
+It was kind of bittersweet when I realized this after retiring from teaching.
+Retirement was kind of the end of one of my life, in a way.
 And that was a little bit of an adjustment, but not much of one.”

 “Retirement.
-Our older daughter lives in Ohio, and our younger daughter came here to college, fell in love with all things Minnesota, and stayed when she graduated, and she won the booby prize — us.
+Our older daughter lives in Ohio, and our younger daughter came here to college, fell in love with all things Minnesota, and stayed when she graduated, and she won the booby prize — us!
 We moved close to be closer to her.

 “And coming back here, one of the most exciting things was snow.
 We really enjoyed the snow.
 Our older daughter, Erin, is part of a big family in Ohio, central Ohio.
 And she didn’t ‘need’ us.
 So we moved here so we could be helpful to our younger daughter who really didn’t need us either,” she says with a laugh.